-7. Dissociation, Selective Inhibition & the Unique Potential of Cannabis
+Dissociation, Selective Inhibition, & the Unique Potential of Cannabis

-Concerning the complexities of working with dissociation that we outlined earlier, engaging selective inhibition involves accessing the dissociation by bringing blankness, flat affect, nothingness, boredom, sleepiness or sobriety into focus.
-The trick to working with dissociation is to not ignore the gold that is boredom in favor of other evocative pieces that are more interesting to the mind but may ultimately be distractions.
-The client and the therapist will be tempted to provide something evocative to get the session going but the blankness is incredibly valuable.
-This seeming non-response is the response.
+Concerning the complexities of dissociation that we outlined earlier, engaging selective inhibition involves accessing the dissociation by bringing blankness, flat affect, nothingness, boredom, sleepiness, or sobriety into focus.
+The trick to working with dissociation is not to ignore the gold that is boredom in favor of other evocative pieces that are more interesting to the mind but may ultimately be distractions.
+The client and the therapist will be tempted to provide something evocative to get the session going, but the blankness is incredibly valuable.
+This seeming nonresponse is the response.
 It is the 'here and now' visceral manifestation of the internal reality of dissociation, and an access point to go deeper.
 The blankness is what the psychedelic is revealing.
 Eventually, the dissociation will crack.
 In non-drug assisted therapy, this could take weeks or months of weekly sessions, or it might not happen at all.
-In a psychedelic assisted session, it might take staying with it from minutes to a full day long session, but it will crack.
+In a psychedelic-assisted session, it might take staying with it from minutes to a full day-long session, but it will crack.
 When it does, there is an entire universe underneath that was being hidden from awareness by the dissociation.
 This is the material that will begin to emerge to be processed.
-Remember, the reason why the dissociation became active in the first place was that overwhelming, threatening, solutionless experiences were taking place.
-These overwhelming and impossible experiences are what the client will now begin to feel.
+Remember, the dissociation became active in the first place because overwhelming, threatening, solutionless experiences were taking place. overwhelming and impossible experiences are what the client will now begin to feel.
 The emergence of material from dissociation into association is frequently a significant, reactive experience.
 The merely stressful or panic-inducing events live in states 1 and 2, the much more formative and difficult to resolve sources of symptoms are the events that live in the numb regions of our body-mind.
-There is an old story where a man is looking for his key under a street lamp at night.
+There is an old story of a man looking for his lost key under a streetlamp at night.
 Another man arrives and helps him look.
-After some time of not finding it, the helper asks, "Are you sure this is where you lost it?" to which the first man replies, "no, I lost it in the dark but the light is better over here."
-Basically, to truly resolve symptoms, we have to look in the blank places where there are no words, sensations, hope or light, not in the states the mind can see, feel and is familiar operating inside of.
+After some time of not finding it, the helper asks, "Are you sure this is where you lost it?" to which the first man replies, "no, I lost it in the dark, but the light is better over here."
+To truly resolve symptoms, we have to look in the blank places where there are no words, sensations, hope, or light, not in the states the mind can see, feel, and is familiar operating within.